 Check approximate costs to depart from other U.S. cities.

 Day 2: Arrive Beijing.
 Beijing huan ying ni!
-This evening arrive in Beijing, China’s historic and cultural capital.
+(Welcome to Beijing) Today arrive in Beijing, China’s historic and cultural capital.
 Transfer from the airport to your centrally located hotel for check-in.
 Enjoy your first night in China at leisure.
-Accommodations: Kempinski Hotel Beijing.
+Accommodations: New Otani Chang Fu Gong or similar.

 Day 3: Beijing.
 Enjoy a full day at leisure to explore on your own.
 Your hotel is centrally located in the heart of Beijing, close to major attractions, restaurants and shopping.
 Alternatively, take advantage of an optional excursion to the Summer Palace, Panda Zoo and Forbidden City.
 Breakfast provided.

-Optional Excursion: Enjoy some time at the Summer Palace, the quintessential Chinese garden, a UNESCO World Heritage site ranked among the most noted classical gardens of the world.
+Optional Excursion: Summer Palace, Panda Zoo & Forbidden City with lunch, $62.
+Enjoy some time at the Summer Palace, the quintessential Chinese garden, a UNESCO World Heritage site ranked among the most noted classical gardens of the world.
 Continue your optional tour to the Panda Zoo, dedicated to the preservation of this endangered (and adorable) species of bear, of which only about 2000 remain in the wild.
 Next, continue to the Forbidden City, located at the exact center of the ancient city of Beijing where it served as the imperial palace during the mid-Ming and Qing Dynasties.
 Known as the Palace Museum today, its extensive grounds cover 720,000 square meters, 800 buildings and more than 8,000 rooms.
 The Forbidden City is listed by UNESCO as the largest collection of preserved ancient wooden structures in the world and was declared a World Heritage site in 1987.
-This optional excursion can only be purchased locally ($62 per person, includes lunch).
+This optional excursion can only be purchased locally.

 Day 4: Great Wall of China.
-Depart after breakfast on a full day included excursion to the only man-made structure visible from the moon, the Great Wall of China.
+Depart after breakfast on a full day included excursion to the Great Wall of China.
 En route, enjoy a visit to a jade factory with a presentation and some time for shopping.
-The Great Wall follows a ridge of barren hills and stretches at least 3,750 miles (6,000 km).
+The Great Wall follows a ridge of barren hills and stretches at least 13,000 miles.
 Construction of the Great Wall, which spanned more than two thousand years, began between the 7th and 6th century BC and continued through the Ming Dynasty.
 The wall was originally built of stone, wood, grass and earth, but during the Ming Dynasty, bricks were produced in kilns set up along the wall.
 The bricks were transported by men carrying them on their backs or by donkeys, mules and even goats, which had bricks tied to their heads before being driven up a mountain.
-Tonight, take advantage of an ptional dinner and Kung Fu Show.
+Tonight, take advantage of an optional dinner and Kung Fu Show.
 Breakfast & lunch provided.

-Optional Excursion: Tonight, enjoy an optional Peking Duck dinner followed by the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.
-This optional excursion can only be purchased locally ($53 per person).
+Optional Excursion: Peking Duck Dinner, $53.
+Tonight, enjoy an optional Peking Duck dinner followed by the Legend of Kung Fu show, a special Shaolin Kung Fu stage performance that blends music, martial arts, and a moving story.
+This optional excursion can only be purchased locally.

 Day 5: Beijing.
 Enjoy your final day in Beijing at leisure, or conclude your stay with an optional excursion Breakfast provided.